I am currently a Ph.D. candidate in Statistics at the University of Florida (UF), advised by Dr. Leo L. Duan.

-My research interests center around Bayesian statistics and optimization, with a focus on high-dimensional clustering and combinatorial problems.
-I am particularly skilled in theoretical analysis, including convergence rate control and asymptotic distribution analysis.
-In addition to my analytical work, I enjoy programming in R, Python, and occasionally C++.
-With over five years of experience, I have developed machine learning and deep learning projects across a variety of applications.
+My research interests center around Bayesian statistics and optimization.
+I enjoy developing scalable Bayesian algorithms and designing novel statistical models for combinatorial data.
+I am particularly skilled in theoretical analysis, including convergence rate control and asymptotic analysis.
+In addition to my analytical work, I enjoy programming in R, Python, and C++.
+With over five years of experience, I have developed machine learning projects across a variety of applications.

 Research Interests